2011 Major League Baseball wild card chase: Aftermath

 The Rays would go on to lose the Division Series in four games to the Texas Rangers, winning only Game 1.

-The Cardinals would go on to win the World Series, overcoming a 2–1 deficit in the Division Series and twice coming back from being a strike away from losing the 2011 World Series in Game 6, which was won on a walk-off home run by David Freese.
+The Cardinals would go on to win the World Series over the Rangers, overcoming a 2–1 deficit in the Division Series and twice coming back from being a strike away from losing the 2011 World Series in Game 6, which was won on a walk-off home run by David Freese.